 - Lift from Hungerburg -> Seegrube (1905 m) -> Hafelekar (2256 m)

->

-> Getting out on the way or reaching the top, there are countless hiking trails waiting for you.
-You can do shorter ones with children, and if you want to hike all day, it will not be a problem either.
+Getting out on the way to reaching the top, there are countless hiking trails waiting for you.
+You can do shorter ones with children; if you want to hike all day, it will not be a problem either.

->

-> - Cable car opening hours: 08:00 - 19:00
+- Cable car opening hours: 08:00 - 19:00

 - Address: Rennweg 3, 6020 Innsbruck, Austria

 - The summer season runs from late April to late October